leeyuchong/ScheduleBrewer/readme.md

 2. Delete all courses in the CourseInfo table
 3. Change the semester label:
    - The label is at line 88 in the file `/ScheduleBrewer/CourseBrowser/src/components/Navbar/NavbarComponent.js`
-4. Recompile the files (Look at the section Recompile Files)
+4. Recompile the files (Look at the section Usage - Compile the Frontend Files)
-5. Import the new courses
+5. Restart the NGINX server (see section below)

-## Recompile Files
+6. Import the new courses

-1. In the project root/same folder as `Frontend/` and `Backend/`, use the command `npm run build --prefix ./Frontend`
+## Restart NGINX server

-2. Run the following commands to restart the NGINX server:
+1. Run the following commands to restart the NGINX server:
    `sudo systemctl daemon-reload`
    `sudo systemctl restart gunicorn`
    `sudo systemctl restart nginx`